 Even when taken in high amounts, CBD has been shown to be safe and well tolerated.

-You may have heard how adding CBD supplements to your athletic or workout routine can naturally boost performance and encourage better recovery, but are concerned about the safety of using a cannabis product.
+You may have heard how adding CBD to your athletic or workout routine can naturally boost performance and encourage better recovery, but are concerned about the safety of using a cannabis product.

 As more people discover the balancing benefits of CBD and begin to introduce CBD products into their daily regimen for the first time, we’re increasingly being asked whether it is possible to have too much CBD.
-CBD supplements appeal to those more health-conscious folks out there, so we’re not surprised that’s a concern.
+CBD products appeal to those more health-conscious folks out there, so we’re not surprised that’s a concern.

 Thankfully, CBD is a safe and well-tolerated compound.
 It is non-intoxicating and has minimal side effects, so even if you inadvertently take a larger serving than planned, you can rest assured that you will not experience dangerous side effects.